emasquil/emasquil/README.md

 - 👋 Hi, I’m @emasquil
-- 👀 I’m interested in Machine Learing.
+- 👀 I’m interested in AI.
 More specifically: Reinforcement Learning and Self-Supervised Learning.
-- 🌱 I’m currently learning a lot at my master at ENS Paris-Saclay.
-Mostly applied math and machine learning.
+- 🌱 I’m currently a Research Intern at Flowers Team (INRIA Bordeaux), working in multi-agent reinforcement learning and emergent communication.
-- 💞️ I’m looking to collaborate on a research internship within an interesting team.
 - 📫 How to reach me --> [send me an email](mailto:eliasmasquil@gmail.com)